 On this day, the householders also draw beautiful rangolis and exchange gifts with each other.
 Apart from this, people also indulge in charity events and visit temples.
 People also prepare various dishes like Pachadi which is a festive food for the festival of Ugadi.

-Hyderabad is an amazing destination which is all about exploring the charm of Indian history as well as the magic of urban scenery.
+Hyderabad is an amazing destination that is all about exploring the charm of Indian history as well as the magic of urban scenery.
 It is located at an approximate distance of 1,558, 712, 1,504, 569 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here is how you can reach Hyderabad by the following means of transportation.

 Many airlines operate to and fro Hyderabad connecting many other Indian cities.

-By Train.
 The city of Hyderabad has three main railway stations namely Hyderabad Railway Station, Secunderabad Railway Station, and Kachiguda Railway Station.
 All of these railway stations connect various Indian cities.

 Depending upon your location, you decide to deboard at one of these stations.